williamdanger/geodb/README.md

 you can interact with the app on the following routes:

 * `http://localhost:5000/`: Basic sanity test.
 Returns `{"status": "ok"}` if the app is running.
-* `http://localhost:5000/city/{cityId}/neighbor/`: Performs a search for the given city, returning the nearest cities
+* `http://localhost:5000/city/{cityId}/neighbor/`: Performs a search for the given city, returning the nearest cities.
+Make sure to include the trailing slash!
 * `http://localhost:5000/api/spec.json`: OpenAPI spec for the application in JSON format
 * `http://localhost:5000/api/spec.html`: Interactive OpenAPI spec for the application